 Capitalized terms used in these Additional Terms have the meaning as defined below.
 Capitalized terms not otherwise defined here have the same meaning as defined in the General Terms located at located at www.adobe.com/go/terms.

-7.1 “Account” means the account (including any Adobe ID and user profile) You create when You first register with the Service, including any unique keys or identifiers Adobe provide to You or otherwise use to associate.
+7.1 “Account” means the account (including any Adobe ID and user profile) You create when You first register with the Service, including any unique keys or identifiers Adobe provides to You or otherwise uses to associate You with your account.